-- up to 1,020,480 Loan Shares; - up to (a) 1,000,000 Non-Promote Forward Purchase Shares and (b) 178,609 Promote Forward Purchase Shares (subject to a one-year lock-up); - 537,500 Placement Shares currently held by the Sponsor; and - 2,500 Placement Shares originally issued to the Sponsor and currently held by one of the CF VIII independent directors, Robert Sharp.
+- Loan Shares up to an amount equal to (a) 1,017,913 Initial Loan Shares, plus (b) the Additional Loan Shares (up to a maximum of 181.176 additional shares): - Forward Purchase Shares up to an amount equal to (a) the 1,000,000 Non -Promote Forward Purchase Shares, and (b) up to 181,176 Promote Forward Purchase Shares (subject to a one-year lock-up) (provided that the number of Promote Forward Purchase Shares registered pursuant to this Registration Statement will be decreased by the number of Additional Loan Shares); - 537,500 Placement Shares currently held by the Sponsor; and - 2,500 Placement Shares originally issued to the Sponsor and currently held by one of the CF VIII independent directors.
+Robert Sharp.

 The following table includes information relating to the Common Stock covered by this prospectus, including the price each Selling Securityholder paid, the potential profit on a per-share basis and in the aggregate and any applicable lock-up restrictions.
 Consequently, as seen in the table below, some of the Selling Securityholders may realize a positive rate of return on the sale of their Common Stock covered by this prospectus if the market price per share of Common Stock is below \$10.00 per share, even if the public stockholders may experience a negative rate of return on their investment.
 The public offering price per unit in the IPO was \$10.00 per unit, each unit consisting of one share of CF VIII Class A Common Stock and one-fourth of one CF VIII Warrant.
 As of August 23, 2023, the business day immediately prior to the date of the Special Meeting, the price of one share of CF VIII Class A Common Stock was \$10.44.
-As of November 27, 2023, the price of one share of CF VIII Class A Common Stock was \$15.10 and the price of one CF VIII Public Warrant was \$0.80.
+As of November 13, 2023, the price of one share of CF VIII Class A Common Stock was \$12.65 and the price of one CF VIII Public Warrant was \$0.095.

-The Sponsor also owns 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination) it acquired for approximately \$0.005 per share and upon Closing, will own 71,391 Promote Forward Purchase Shares being issued for no consideration which are not being registered hereunder (the "Unregistered Promote Forward Purchase Shares").
-Accordingly, upon consummation of the Business Combination, the Sponsor will own 8,302,580 shares of Common Stock with an average purchase price of approximately \$3.06 per share.
-Although neither the Founder Shares nor the Unregistered Promote Forward Purchase Shares are being registered for resale pursuant to this Registration Statement, the nominal purchase price paid for the Founder Shares, the fact that the Unregistered Promote Forward Purchase Shares are being issued for no additional consideration, and the average purchase price of approximately \$3.06 paid for all of the Sponsor's shares may incentivize the Sponsor to sell shares of Common Stock registered pursuant to this Registration Statement, even if the trading price for Common Stock is less than the purchase price paid for the shares being registered for resale pursuant to this Registration Statement, especially if the trading price of Common Stock exceeds \$3.06 per share.
-For more, see "Risk Factors - Risks Related to XBP Europe and the Business Combination - The Selling Securityholders can earn a positive rate of return on their investment, even if other shareholders experience a negative rate of return in the Combined Entity.'
+The Sponsor also owns 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination) it acquired for approximately \$0.005 per share.
+Accordingly, upon consummation of the Business Combination, making the assumptions set forth in the section entitled "The Offering" and assuming no Additional Loan Shares will be issued, the Sponsor will own 8,300,013 shares of Common Stock with an average purchase price of approximately \$3.06 per share.
+Although the Founder Shares are not being registered for resale pursuant to this Registration Statement, the nominal purchase price paid for such shares and the average purchase price of approximately \$3.06 paid for all of the Sponsor's shares may incentivize the Sponsor to sell shares of Common Stock registered pursuant to this Registration Statement, even if the trading price for Common Stock is less than the purchase price paid for the shares being registered for resale pursuant to this Registration Statement, especially if the trading price of Common Stock exceeds \$3.06 per share.
+For more, see "Risk Factors - Risks Related to XBP Europe and the Business Combination - The Selling Securityholders can earn a positive rate of return on their investment, even if other shareholders experience a negative rate of return in the Combined Entity."